-Three things happened simultaneously so fast it was breathtaking, my cousin Kelly reminded me of our secret cousin nod, that we possessed the ability at that moment to purchase ONE HUNDRED OF THEM, the shopkeeper asked “ What do you kids want?” like a Scooby-Doo classic, and my mouth watered.
+Three things happened simultaneously so fast it was breathtaking.
+My cousin reminded me of our secret cousin nod, that we possessed the ability at that moment to purchase ONE HUNDRED OF THEM, the shopkeeper asked “ What do you kids want?” like a Scooby-Doo classic, and my mouth watered.
 It was a trinity of circumstance out of my control.

 All thoughts for fulfilling our quest for my step-father’s goodies evaporated quicker than you could say chocolate freckle.
 We bought a paper bag so large we could barely hold it.
 I cannot remember if I ever got into trouble, the memories must have been overcome with Jube Hallucinations.
 The rebellious joy of it was almost too much to handle.

-At the shop, the lady would look at me and smile with an “oh poor love” look.
+At the shop, the lady looked at me and smile with an “oh poor love” look.
 She must have recognized my frustration at being a Pulitzer prize winner in an 11-year old’s body stuck in the Bronx.

 Flash-forward 30 years later, and childhood is a vast haze a whole dimension away from conscious thought.
-A family has been created.
-Some brain surgery, many near-death moments, a few strokes, some blindness, 160 staples, a few bolts and plates, some recovery, a scattering of seizures and the survival resilience of a cockroach…
+A family created.
+A move to the big smoke.
+Some brain surgery, many near-death moments, a few strokes, some blindness, 160 staples, a few bolts and plates, some recovery, a scattering of seizures, a dash of epilepsy thrown in with narcolepsy and the survival resilience of a cockroach…